tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 }
 ```

+To update the RPC version, one needs only to download a later Tendermint version.
+RPCVersion should be compatible with serving all data structures of the equivalent BlockVersion.
+i.e. if the TM 1.3 release has a BlockVersion of 9 and RPCVersion of 3 then RPCVersion 3 must support BlockVersion 9.
+If in the future a TM release supports multiple BlockVersion's then
+so must the RPCVersion.

-### **Peer Compatibility**
+### Peer Compatibility

-Restricting peer compatibility based on version is complicated by the need to help old peers, possibly on older versions, sync the blockchain.
+Restricting peer compatibility based on version is complicated by the need to
+help old peers, possibly on older versions, sync the blockchain.

-We might be tempted to say that we only connect to peers with the same AppVersion and BlockVersion (since these define the consensus critical computations), and a select list of P2PVersions (ie. those compatible with ours), but then we'd need to make accommodations for connecting to peers with the right Block/AppVersion for the height they're on.
+We might be tempted to say that we only connect to peers with the same
+AppVersion and BlockVersion (since these define the consensus critical
+computations), and a select list of P2PVersions (ie. those compatible with
+ours), but then we'd need to make accommodations for connecting to peers with the
+right Block/AppVersion for the height they're on.

-For now, we will connect to peers with any version and restrict compatibility solely based on the ChainID.
-We leave more restrictive rules on peer compatibility to a future proposal.
+For now, we will connect to peers with any version and restrict compatibility
+solely based on the ChainID.
+We leave more restrictive rules on peer
+compatibility to a future proposal.

-### **Future Changes**
+### Future Changes

 It may be valuable to support an `/unsafe_stop?height=_` endpoint to tell Tendermint to shutdown at a given height.
-This could be use by an external manager process that oversees upgrades by checking out and installing new software versions and restarting the process.
-It would subscribe to the relevant upgrade event (needs to be implemented) and call `/unsafe_stop` at the correct height (of course only after getting approval from its user!)
+This could be use by an external manager process that oversees upgrades by
+checking out and installing new software versions and restarting the process.
+It
+would subscribe to the relevant upgrade event (needs to be implemented) and call `/unsafe_stop` at
+the correct height (of course only after getting approval from its user!)

 ## Status

 Accepted

-## **Consequences**
+## Consequences

-### **Positive**
+### Positive

 - Make Tendermint and application versions native to the ABCI to more clearly communicate about them
 - Distinguish clearly between protocol versions and software version to facilitate implementations in other languages
 - Versions included in key data structures in easy to discern way
 - Allows proposers to signal for upgrades and apps to decide when to actually change the version (and start signalling for a new version)

-### **Neutral**
+### Neutral

 - Unclear how to version the initial P2P handshake itself
 - Versions aren't being used (yet) to restrict peer compatibility
-- Signalling for a new version happens through the proposer and must be tallied/tracked in the app.
+- Signaling for a new version happens through the proposer and must be tallied/tracked in the app.

-### **Negative**
+### Negative

 - Adds more fields to the ABCI
 - Implies that a single codebase must be able to handle multiple versions